 Before their southbound migration, hundreds of sand martins (Riparia riparia) are gathered on telegraph wires, Denmark.
 (Photos copyright © by Kaj Halberg)

 Huge numbers of waders spend the winter in tropical areas.
-In 1988, I participated in an expedition, the main purpose of which was to estimate numbers of wintering waders along the Tanzanian coasts.
-You may read about this trip on the page Travel episodes – Tanzania 1988: Experiencing African bureaucracy.
+In 1988, I participated in an expedition, the main purpose of which was to estimate numbers of wintering waders and other birds along the Tanzanian coast.
+This trip is related in detail on the page Travel episodes – Tanzania 1988: Experiencing African bureaucracy.

 The curlew sandpiper (Calidris ferruginea) is a numerous wader, breeding on the Siberian tundra.
 The specific name is derived from the Latin ferrugo (‘iron rust’), from ferrum (‘iron’), given in allusion to its rusty-red breast of the breeding plumage.
 It winters mainly in Africa, and in some numbers in southern Asia, Australia, and New Zealand.

 A huge flock of curlew sandpipers, a few crab plovers (white birds), a few greater sand plovers (stubby bill), and a single grey plover (black patch on underwing), Msimbazi Beach, Dar es Salaam, Tanzania.
 (Photo copyright © by Kaj Halberg)

 The small sanderling (Calidris alba) is circumpolar breeder, encountered in most areas of the High Arctic.
 It spends the winter in temperate, subtropical, and tropical areas, as far south as southern South America, South Africa, and Australia.
 The popular name is derived from Old English sand-yrðling (‘sand-ploughman’), referring to its feeding habit of running along sandy shores, constantly sinking its bill into the sand in search of food.
 The specific name is Latin, meaning ‘white’, referring to its white winter plumage.